nbgallery/pypki2/README.md

 ...
 ```

 If you have already configured your PKI info, you have the option of providing a certificate password to `ssl_context()` rather than using the interactive prompt.
 This can be useful when the password is stored in a vault, or when the code needs to run in some non-interactive way.
-Please be conscientious on the security implications of putting your password directly in your code though.
+Please be conscientious of the security implications of putting your password directly in your code though.

 ```python
 from urllib.request import urlopen